Excloudx6/YashwanthBOT/README.md

 There are a few things you must do before you can run this bot in your server.
 Firstly, create a project folder.
 You may name it anything you like.
 Next, download [`setup.py`](https://github.com/bebe-morse/YashwanthBOT/blob/master/v1/setup.py) and run it in that folder.
 You may now download [`source.py`](https://github.com/bebe-morse/YashwanthBOT/blob/master/v1/source.py) and configure it in [`settings.ini`](https://github.com/bebe-morse/YashwanthBOT/blob/master/v1/config.ini).
 Make sure to set the token to your discord bot otherwise it will not run!
+Make sure to download all the project files like `methods.py`

 ## Deployment